benebess/Terminal-CYOA/README.md

 # **Develop** an **outline** of the user interaction and experience for the application.

 The game will begin, a title and instructions will appear, followed by a prompt to get the user to input their name, this will be followed by a prompt for them to enter their preferred pronoun.
-If the user enters a name that is over 35 letters, they will be met with a friendly message to try again, the same goes for if they enter a pronoun other than "her", "his", "their", another friendly message will appear and then they will be able to try again.
-This is implementing the IF/ELSE Statements, and also While Loops, and this will handle any user input errors.
+If the user enters a name that is over 35 letters, they will be met with a friendly message to try again, the same goes for if they enter a pronoun other than "her", "his", "their", another friendly message will appear and then they will be able to try again - this is implementing the IF/ELSE Statements, and also While Loops, and this will handle any user input errors.
 Once the story starts, after the initial segment the user will be met with two to three options to choose from, using TTY-Prompt to limit their input and make the application easier to manage.
 Once chosen, using IF/ELSE statements again, the application will then direct the user to the next story segment.
 If they die during the story, TTY-Prompt will ask the user whether they would like to start again, or exit the game.
 If they choose to start again, it will take them back to the beginning story segment, but skip the part where they need to input their name/pronoun to eliminate the user having to enter their info again, and if they win, it will lead them to the winning page.